The T12 vertebra

 The T12 vertebra is the last vertebra in the thoracic region of the spine, which is generally defined as being the middle back.
 It is also the largest vertebra in its region because the thoracic vertebrae increase in size as they go down the back in order to compensate for an increasing weight load.

 Conditions and symptoms

 Sometimes, thoracic vertebrae pain can be difficult to diagnose because the pain is referred, meaning the discomfort appears to come from places other than the exact site of damage.
 Understanding which areas of the body correspond to certain areas of the spine can help you to understand your symptoms better.
 For example:

 - The twelve thoracic spine vertebrae extend from the base of the neck to the bottom of the rib cage.

 - The T4 vertebra is basically situated in the area of your pectoral muscles.

 - The T10 vertebra is in line with the belly button, or umbilicus.

 - Your T12 vertebra ends just above the pelvic girdle.

 If you are experiencing pain in any of these areas, you should schedule an appointment with your primary care physician.
-After a thorough examination and x-rays, your doctor should be able to confirm a diagnosis for the cause of your pain.
+After a thorough examination and x-rays, your physician should be able to confirm a diagnosis for the cause of your pain.
 If your discomfort is not due to trauma, cancer, infection, or scoliosis, it is possible that you have sustained some damage to the intervertebral discs above or below the T12 vertebra.